Instant Star

-Instant Star is a Canadian musical comedy-drama television series which aired from 15 September 2004 to 26 June 2008.
+Instant Star is a Canadian musical teen drama television series which aired from 15 September 2004 to 26 June 2008.
 The series stars Alexz Johnson as teenage singing competition winner Jude Harrison.
 The show chronicles Harrison's experience in the recording industry whilst focusing on character development.

 Instant Star was created by Linda Schuyler, who also co-created Degrassi.
 In Canada, the show aired on CTV.
 In the United States, it aired on Noggin as part of its teen-oriented block, The N. Epitome Pictures produced the show, and both CTV and The N were involved in the production and financing.

 Four seasons of the show (each with 13 episodes) were made.
 CTV and The N both pulled funding following the fourth season, despite plans by Epitome Pictures to continue with a fifth season.
 The fourth and final season ended on June 26, 2008, in the United States.

 Overview

 In each episode of the show, Jude Harrison must deal with the issues and challenges of both her musical career and her personal life, as one weaves into the other.
 She also faces dilemmas and choices in her relationships, dividing her feelings between the loves in her life, while also recording with G-Major Records.
 These people are important to her music – the one thread that ties her life together.
 Her best moments are when she is working with others in creating and performing her music.
 In addition to her music and her loves, there is much else going on in her personal life and in the lives of those around her.